One of the most respected stage actors in Japan is none other than Genki Okawa.

 They were sharing knowledge between themselves and, as a result, this unit shows constant improvement in all areas.

 They are Rejet‘s crown jewel.
-Exactly the unit that the company needed to drive more fans into the Marginal #4 franchise as well as the unit we needed to see/hear in the middle of the overly bubbly/plastic pop oriented music business.
+Exactly the unit that the company needed to drive more fans into the Marginal #4 franchise as well as the unit we needed to see/hear in the middle of the overly bubbly/plastic pop-oriented music business.

 Rejet/Pythagoras Production announced their first shuffle units back in 2016.
-Wonder Corona! were the first unit to debut back in April, 2016.
+Wonder Corona! was the first unit to debut back in April, 2016.
 The lineup was one of the strongest yet one of the oddest in the middle of the shuffle series.